-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act-known as the Clery Act-is named for Jeanne Clery, a nineteen-year-old Lehigh University student who was raped and killed in her dorm room in 1986.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act-known as the Clery Act-is named for Jeanne Clery, a 19-year-old Lehigh University student who was raped and killed in her dorm room in 1986.
 The law was originally enacted in 1990 as the Crime Awareness and Campus Security Act (Title II of Public Law 101-542), which amended the Higher Education Act of 1965.

-The Clery Act requires all postsecondary educational institutions participating in Title IV student financial aid programs to disclose campus crime statistics and security information.
-Specifically, higher education institutions subject to the law must do the following:
+The Clery Act is intended to provide students and their families, as higher education consumers, with accurate, complete, and timely information about safety on campus so that they can make informed decisions about where to attend school.
+The act requires all postsecondary educational institutions participating in Title IV student financial aid programs to disclose campus crime statistics and security information.
+Among other requirements, higher education institutions subject to the law must do the following:

-- Collect, report, and disseminate crime data. - Develop policy statements regarding campus safety. - Prepare and distribute an annual security report. - Issue campus timely warnings and emergency notifications to the campus community. - Submit crime statistics to the U.S. Department of Education.
+- Collect, report, and disseminate crime data. - Develop policy statements regarding campus safety. - Provide educational programs and campaigns on campus safety and crime prevention. - Prepare and distribute an annual security report. - Issue campus timely warnings and emergency notifications to the campus community. - Submit crime statistics to the U.S. Department of Education.